CumulusNetworks/docs/content/cumulus-vx/Overview.md

 Cumulus VX is a virtual appliance that helps you become familiar with Cumulus Networks technology, and provides a platform for you to prototype network operations and develop custom applications before you deploy into a production environment.
 Without the need for a bare metal switch or specialized hardware, Cumulus VX runs on all popular hypervisors, making traditional networking protocols such as BGP and MLAG, Cumulus Networks-specific technologies such as ONIE, and Prescriptive Topology Manager (PTM) available for testing and configuration.

 Cumulus VX is a virtual machine (VM) on a standard x86 environment.
 The VM is the same Cumulus Linux operating system supported on NVIDIA ethernet switches.
-Cumulus VX contains all of the software features as Cumulus Linux but provided in a VM format.
-Cumulus VX provides full data plane functionality via the Linux kernel as well as layer 2 VLANs and both VXLAN bridging and VXLAN routing capabilities.
+Cumulus VX contains all the same software features as Cumulus Linux but in a VM format.
+Cumulus VX provides full data plane functionality through the Linux kernel, as well as layer 2 VLANs and both VXLAN bridging and VXLAN routing capabilities.

 {{%notice note%}}

 Cumulus VX is designed for testing and not data plane performance.
 Cumulus VX is not intended to act as a cloud virtual router.
 No testing or integration has been done with software packet acceleration integrations like SR-IOV or DPDK.

 {{%/notice%}}

 {{< img src="/images/cumulus-vx/cumulus-vx.png" width="800" >}}